jmonfar/tf-vpc-module-test/README-usage.md

 If three subnets are specified, it will use "eu-west-1a", "eu-west-1b" and "eu-west-1c".

-There is no enforcement to assure that the same number of public and private subnets are deployed, even if they are expected to be the same number, so a NAT gateway is deployed in each public subnet AZ for each private subnet in the AZ.
+A NAT gateway is deployed in each public subnet AZ for each private subnet in the AZ.
 ## Network Access Control Lists (ACL or NACL)

 Each type of subnet has its own network ACL with custom rules per subnet.
 This is, dedicated network ACL for the public subnets and dedicated network ACL for the private subnets.